 The Partnership is a leading provider of midstream natural gas and NGL services in the United States that we formed on October 26, 2006 to own, operate, acquire and develop a diversified portfolio of complementary midstream energy assets.
-The Partnership is engaged in the business of gathering, compressing, treating, processing and selling NGLs and NGL products.
+The Partnership is engaged in the business of gathering, compressing, treating, processing and selling natural gas and storing, fractionating, treating, transporting and selling NGLs and NGL products.
 The Partnership operates in two primary divisions: (i) Natural Gas Gathering and Processing, consisting of two segments-(a) Field Gathering and Processing and (b) Coastal Gathering and Processing; and (ii) NGL Logistics and Marketing consisting of two segments-(a) Logistics Assets and (b) Marketing and Distribution.